ieee-vis-pdav/ieee-vis-pdav.github.io/content/cfp.md

 To submit a paper, create an account and submit the paper to the submission system at:
 [https://new.precisionconference.com/](https://new.precisionconference.com/)

+Accepted papers will also have a poster slot at the IEEE VIS poster session for more exposure and interesting discussions.

 # Proceedings<a id="proceedings"></a>

 PDAV will not have proceedings.
 Accepted papers will be published on the workshop website if the authors agree.